Reese McGuire Player Props: Red Sox vs. Yankees

-On Friday, Reese McGuire (batting .179 in his past 10 games) and the Boston Red Sox face the New York Yankees, whose starting pitcher will be Domingo German.
-First pitch is at 7:10 PM ET.
+Saturday, Reese McGuire and the Boston Red Sox take on the New York Yankees and Clarke Schmidt, with the first pitch at 7:15 PM ET.

-In his most recent game he had a hitless showing (0-for-5) against the Rockies.
+He is back in action for the first time since June 13, when he went 0-for-5 against the Rockies.

 Reese McGuire Game Info & Props vs. the Yankees